Brooklyn Democratic Party: 2016 reform attempt

 The proposed reforms were motioned for a vote as five separate amendments to the party rules by committee members.
 The amendments were motioned for review by the party's executive committee instead of being afforded an up or down vote by the county committee's members.
 In response to the absence of a committee vote on the proposed reforms, the auditorium erupted into chants of "Reform Now!" followed by impassioned pleas by county committee members to the borough leadership.
 The general county committee meeting was ended abruptly and prior to the completion of full agenda.

 Kings County Party chairman Frank Seddio, who replaced disgraced late Assemblyman Vito Lopez, promised a review of the progressive reforms by a committee made up of members of his choosing.

+2020s

+In January 2020, Rodneyse Bichotte Hermelyn was chosen to succeed Frank Seddio as Brooklyn Democratic Party Chair.
+In August 2022, a closed-door meeting of the Brooklyn Democratic Party Executive Committee voted to consolidate power in her hands, where the Committee passed several rule changes meant to blunt the ability of the newly-elected County Committee reformist bloc to enact democratizing reforms.

 History

 Democratic politics in Brooklyn have long been fractious, "between regulars and reformers and along ethnic and then racial lines."
 However, the tension between "regulars" and "reformers" has always been somewhat fluid, as past bosses have acknowledged.
 "Today's reformer is tomorrow's hack," party boss Meade Esposito is reputed to have said, and later boss Clarence Norman echoed those sentiments, once asserting "When you're on the outside, you're a reformer; when you're on the inside, you're a regular.
 Let's be for real."

 Corruption has been an issue in the party, as four of five party bosses (Steingut, Esposito, Norman, and Lopez) were investigated or indicted on corruption charges (in the case of Steingut, after leaving office).
 For example, in 2003, Supreme Court Judge Gerald Garson, the treasurer of the Kings County Democratic County Committee, was indicted for bribery.

 The party boss in Brooklyn was for most of the 20th century a figure of national influence and power; however, that influence has waned.
 Former boss Vito Lopez has been described as "one of the last of the city's political kingmakers."